Robertfarb/whiteboarding-curriculum/soft-skills/advanced-tips.md

 * Find companies that hire from bootcamps.
 Use LinkedIn to see who has hired from App Academy and other schools.
 * Upon deciding to apply to a company, go on LinkedIn and find everyone you know that has a connection to that company.
 Sometimes you'll be lucky and have a direct contact, but often you'll know someone once or twice removed.
 Reach out to your connection (or ask a mutual connection to put you in touch), and start a friendly conversation about the company.
 They may be willing to refer you, or at least make sure that your application has been seen.
 * Additionally, find the email of someone at the company (recruiter or engineer) and contact them directly.
 It is usually ok to send a custom cover letter and resume through this method.
 * Go above and beyond for your priority companies.
 You should be willing to put in some time to increase your odds of being recognized.
+There are many ways to do this, some ideas include:
   * Build them a project.
 Use their API for it if you can.
 It can be a simple single-day project, but it should be professional and polished.
   * Recreate an element of their site in an impressive way.
 (Copy a page down to a pixel-perfect display, sans-functionality.
 Recreate their logo in CSS.
 Add a new feature to a mock-up of their site.)
 * Post your resume on Indeed, Dice, Monster, and other general job boards.